nsidc/earthaccess/docs/contributing/our-meet-ups.md

 For a glimpse in to the work we do on a typical hack day, please visit our [hack day share-out space in GitHub Discussions](https://github.com/nsidc/earthaccess/discussions/categories/hack-days)!

+## Chat

+Join us on [the _earthacces_ Zulip](https://earthaccess.zulipchat.com) for real-time chat.
+Any discussion or questions are welcome here; when in doubt, use Zulip!

+## GitHub

+For feature requests, bug reports, and contributions to code or documentation.
+If you need help getting started on GitHub, we can support you in Zulip :)